TAMIU Spring Seminar Series Concludes Friday with Presentation by Dr. Viloria

-The Texas A&M International University Office of Research and Sponsored Projects has announced its Spring Seminar Series showcasing research conducted by TAMIU faculty members who have successfully secured grants to fund sponsored research projects.
+The Texas A&M International University Office of Research and Sponsored Projects will conclude its Spring Seminar Series showcasing research conducted by TAMIU faculty members who have successfully secured grants to fund sponsored research projects on April 11, 2025.

 The Series, launched last Fall, aims to highlight the broad range of research conducted by TAMIU faculty that is funded by various governmental agencies and foundations, said Dr. Ruby Ynalvez, associate vice president, Office of Research and Sponsored Projects.